putriayu101/Excel-Basic-to-Intermediate/Intermediate/README.md

 # ✨Excel Intermediate
 This folder contains **intermediate-level Excel learning materials and practice files**, focusing on commonly used functions, data analysis techniques, and basic reporting using Pivot Tables and Pivot Charts.

-The content in this section bridges fundamental Excel knowledge and more advanced analytical use cases.

 ## 📘 Learning Topics
 ### 🔹 Lookup & Reference Functions